-The layer comparison functionality allows you to quickly compare tags of interest for different periods of concern, in a numerical and visual way.
-You will need to create and overlay different layers or periods in order to perform a numerical layer comparison.
+The layer comparison functionality allows you to quickly compare tags or attributes of interest for different periods of concern, in a numerical and visual way.
+You will need to create and overlay different layers or periods (either manually or via searches) in order to perform a numerical layer comparison.

-In practice the layer comparison functionality can be used to:
+In practice the layer comparison tool can be used to:

 This article describes how to use the layer comparison table and the different statistical parameters available for layer comparison.

 The Compare layer table option can be found on the left side of the view bar next to the Statistics table.

 Once a tag or attribute is added and is active it can be visualized in the compare table.
 The table shows, by default, the average value of all active tags.
 The compare table can be opened when there is only one layer, but the main value of the statistics table is to easily compare different layers.